-Two respondents indicated an interest in self-build although only one respondent appears to be in a position to achieve this financially if land were available.
+Two of the respondents indicated an interest in self-build and might be able to satisfy this preference financially if land were available locally.

 Most properties on the open market cost far more than a home built from scratch.
 Any household seeking to pursue a self-build route would be subject to scrutiny from potential lenders.
 Self-build and custom housebuilding covers a wide spectrum, from projects where individuals engage in building or managing the construction of their home from beginning to end, to projects where individuals commission their home, making key design and layout decisions, but the home is built ready for occupation ('turnkey').